Praneshr93/snake_reinforcement_learning/README.md

 * _snake_game_AI.py_: Run this file to see AI play the snake game.
 * _snake.keras_: stores the trained neural network.

+## Requirements
+Following libraries are used for developing the project.
+Please use the below versions or versions compatible with them:
+* Python 3.11.1
+* Tesorflow 2.12.0
+* Numpy 1.23.5
+* Matplotlib 3.7.0

 ## Credits
-Inspired from various sources are available online for training the game with reinforcement learning.
+Inspired by the "Machine Learning Specialization" course by Deeplearning.AI in Coursera and various online sources for training the game with reinforcement learning.
+Experimented with own definitions for reward functions, state values, etc., and designed the network architecture accordingly.

-## Work done by Pranesh Raghavendran
+### Work done by Pranesh Raghavendran